RedisTimeSeries/RedisTimeSeries/docs/commands/ts.del.md

 ### TS.DEL

-Delete samples between two timestamps for a given key.
+Delete samples between two timestamps for a given time series.

 The given timestamp interval is closed (inclusive), meaning samples which timestamp eqauls the _fromTimestamp_ or _toTimestamp_ will also be deleted.